Feature request #5242

 |Pull Request or Patch supplied:||No||Resolution:|

 It would be awfully nice if we could import KMZ files directly, without needing to unzip and import the KML files.

-#2 Updated by Alister Hood almost 5 years ago
+#2 Updated by Alister Hood about 5 years ago

 FWIW, gdal/QGIS can already open a KMZ file, using the vsizip driver: